Equal Means Equal

 Cast: Gloria Steinem, Eleanor Smeal, Lakshmi Puri, Sarah Slamen, Rita Henley Jensen, Kevin Noble Maillard

-Crew: Jerry Nadler (Thanks), Kamala Lopez (Director), Kamala Lopez (Writer), Gini Sikes (Writer), Kamala Lopez (Producer), Joel Marshall (Producer)
+Crew: Jerry Nadler (Thanks), Kamala Lopez (Director), Gini Sikes (Writer), Kamala Lopez (Writer), Patricia Arquette (Executive Producer), Jendra Jarnagin (Director of Photography)

 Runtime: 93 minutes